Scandal-UK/FluentValidationLister/ReadMe.md

 For unsupported validators or validators with custom server-side logic, the rule will be presented as "remote" - the field can be validated using an AJAX call to the back-end.

 You can validate any particular field by adding the query string _validate=fieldName_ and if the field is not valid, a problem details will be returned including only the specified field.

+### How to use - Advanced customisation

+Of course the SOLID principles have been adhered to where possible - you should find all customisation requirements are encapsulated in the `ValidationLister` class.

+If you want to customise this package (such as the returned names for rules), I would advise that you copy/alter this class.
+Doing so will invalidate the unit tests but you can maintain those in your own fork.

+## Web API Sample

+The included ASP.NET Core 3 Web API Sample application is designed to be a minimal demonstration of how this package works.

+Aside from the default template; it includes one controller, three models and three validators.
+The startup class includes the minimum setup detailed above.

+The application runs a very basic (and fully-commented) snippet of JavaScript to return and display the validation metadata for an endpoint.

+The validators in the project demonstrate these features of the filter;

+- Child records are returned with a dot delimiter (e.g. Address.Line1 and Address.Country.Name)
+- Custom regular expressions are returned (e.g. postcode)
+- Custom error messages are returned where defined (e.g. country name)
+- `.WithName()` is respected in the returned messages (e.g. address line 1)

+> The sample application is designed for you to download and "prototype" or test this package.
+Feel free to contribute through pull-requests on GitHub!